nightwatchjs/nightwatch-docs/guide/writing-tests/nightwatch-inspector.md

 ### Start Nightwatch Inspector

-Follow these to start the Nightwatch Inspector
+Follow these to start the Nightwatch Inspector:

 #### Step 1 - Add debug line

-Add `browser.debug()` in the test at a line where you want to start the Nightwatch inspector
+Add `browser.debug()` in the test at a line where you want to start the Nightwatch inspector.

 #### Step 2 - Run test with debug flag

-Run the specific Nightwatch test with `--debug` test
+Run the specific Nightwatch test with `--debug` test:

 <pre style="max-width: 800px; border-radius: 10px; padding: 10px 20px"><code class="language-bash" style="font-size: 20px">npx nightwatch /test/inspector_demo.js --env chrome --debug</code></pre>

 #### Step 3 - Open Nightwatch selector

 Running the test would have opened up a browser and it would be paused at the line where `.debug()` was present.
-Now open dev-tools, click on __>>__ and select Nightwatch Inspector
+Now open dev-tools, click on __>>__ and select Nightwatch Inspector.

 ![Nightwatch Inspector][image-1]